Stick to a few basic principles, and you'll easily make good garden compost

 It produces a great soil conditioner that can be used to improve conditions for your garden plants.

-Garden compost is wonderful stuff and a joy to behold, it improves the texture of just about any soil it is added to.
+Garden compost is wonderful stuff, it improves the texture of just about any soil it is added to.
 If you're a plant, compost added to your soil is like a nice clean flannelette sheet and duvet cover on your bed just as it's getting cold in winter, It's like having ice, lemon and a cherry in your gin and tonic instead of it being served on its own and warm, it's like finding that there's butter and a choice of jams and marmalade after a week of dry toast for breakfast.

-A compost heap is a large culture of bacteria and fungi feeding on dead plant matter.
-The trick is to keep these microbes as happy and plentiful as possible.
-The bacteria and fungi break down the plant material on your compost heap.
+A compost heap is a large culture of microbes feeding on dead plant matter, these are bacteria and fungi that will break down the material on your compost heap.

-In order to obtain nice, dark brown, crumbly compost you need to keep happy a varied community of bacteria and fungi.
-Horrible slimy, smelly stuff that takes forever to break down is a result of too much of the wrong kinds of decomposer caused partly by providing poor conditions for them to grow in.
+In order to obtain well rotted dark brown, crumbly compost you need to keep happy a varied community of bacteria and fungi.
+Slimy, smelly stuff that takes forever to break down is a result of too much of the wrong kinds of decomposer caused partly by providing poor conditions for them to grow in.